Options for survivors

 - Report to law enforcement in the jurisdiction where the assault or abuse took place.
 (At Reed, that is the Portland Police Bureau).
 Community safety can help you make the report.

 - If you think that you might want to report to the police, it is important to preserve any evidence.
 This could include physical evidence (including fibers or fluids on your body or clothes, or anything else the offender touched), texts, and online posts and messages.
 Taking photos of damage to property or injuries can also be helpful.

 - Make a report to the college, which will allow the college to provide services such as no-contact orders, academic support, and emergency housing.
 You can request that the college protect your confidentiality to the greatest extent possible.

-- If the perpetrator is a Reed student, you can file a case with the Title IX Board.
+- If the perpetrator is a Reed student, you can file a case with the Title IX Coordinator or the Sexual Misconduct Board.
 If they are faculty, you can file a complaint with the Dean of Faculty.
 If they are staff, you can file a complaint with the Director of Human Resources.

 - Get a restraining order from a court to keep the offender from contacting you on and off campus, even if you don’t make a police report.
+They are free, and an advocate can help you through the process.
 You may qualify for a Sexual Abuse Protective Order, Family Abuse Prevention Act restraining order, or Stalking Protective Order.

 Medical care: You may have injuries that can be treated at an emergency room or the health and counseling center.
 Strangulation and head injuries can be very dangerous and should be assessed by a medical provider.